wildj79/foundryvtt-echo/README.md

 # Bang, Echo!

+## Archived

+This project is no longer being maintained.
+This module should work fine on Foundry VTT v0.7.10 and below just fine, but might have issues on v0.8.x and above.
+You are more than welcome to install this module manually, but I will not be supporting it in anyway.

 A simple utility that echo's what you type into a new `ChatMessage`.
 The magic of this module is that it will evaluate any `@data.parameters` that you pass it.

 Usage: `!echo [options] <message...>`